 - Continue to monitor students for symptoms.
 If your child is sick, please keep them home.

 - Masks are optional, but recommended, for students and staff.
-The one exception is that the CDC is requiring all individuals on school buses to wear masks.
+Masks are no longer required on buses or other school transportation.

 - Social distancing will be done to the greatest extent possible.

 - Seating charts will be used in all areas because contact tracing is still required.

 - Enhanced cleaning will take place in all buildings.

 - Frequent handwashing and hand sanitizing will be encouraged.

 - Sneeze and cough etiquette will be taught and emphasized.